hbekal005/conversion-app/README.md

 ![Complete_CI_Workflow](images/App_CD_Workflow.jpeg)

-Application CD can be triggered individually so that the application can be deployed to AWS Environmet to ECS Cluster.
+Application CD can be triggered individually so that the application can be deployed to AWS Environment to ECS Fargate Cluster.

-Any valid docker image can be used as deploy.
-(Please ensure that the relevant configuration information is updated accordingly in the Terraform Variable File)
+Any valid docker image can be used to deploy.
+(Please ensure that the relevant configuration information is updated accordingly in the Infra Repo which uses Terraform)

 **Infra Repo** for App Config Updates: **https://github.com/hbekal005/conversion-app-infra.git**